 Please email any questions regarding this grant announcement to: grants@wacarefund.org.

-Questions regarding this RFP will be accepted after the RFP is issued through 9:00 a.m.
-(PT) February 13, 2025.
-As applicable, an Addendum addressing answers to questions will be posted to the RFP page approximately weekly through February 19, 2025.
-As applicable, the final Addendum addressing questions will be posted on or about February 19, 2025.
-CARE Fund is not able to respond to questions received after the close of the Questions and Answers period.
+Questions regarding this RFP will be accepted after the RFP is issued until 9 a.m.
+(PT) July 7, 2025.

+As applicable, an Addendum addressing answers to questions will be posted to the RFP webpage approximately weekly through July 14, 2025.
+As applicable, the final Addendum addressing questions will be posted on or about July 14, 2025.
+CARE Fund may not be able to respond to questions received after the close of the Questions and Answers period.